 “I know, I’ve been meaning to call I’ve jus-”

 “Been busy, I know.
 You don’t have to tell me, you have a life now.
-I get that” Lillian rolled her eyes as her mother stated she had a life, glancing round her room ‘Yeah… Great life’
+I get that” Alexis rolled her eyes as her mother stated she had a life, glancing round her room ‘Yeah… Great life’

 “Yeah, something like that.
 How’s Dad?”

 “Doing well, I’ll tell him you said ‘Hi’ okay?”

 “Okay, well.
 I’ll let you get on with it.
 I hope you have a nice time with Cheyenne”

 “Thanks, Mum, I love you.
 Tell Dad I love him to”

 “I love you too and I will sweety” There was a short pause “Goodbye” There was another pause but this time it was from Alexis’ end.